helm/charts/stable/ambassador/README.md

 ## Migrating from datawire/ambassador chart

+Chart now runs ambassador as non-root by default, so you might need to update your ambassador module config to match this.

 ### Timings

 Timings values have been removed in favor of setting the env variables using `env´